 Students seeking on-campus jobs and internships should search on Workday.

 Success Scholars Work-Study Program: Eligibility is based on financial need (determined by the FAFSA), academic major, grade level and status as a minority and/or first-generation student in college.
-Work-Study funds will not reduce the balance due on your tuition bill; students earn a paycheck for hours worked.
+Funds earned through the Success Scholars Work-Study Program will not reduce the balance due on a student's tuition bill.
+Instead, students earn a paycheck from The University based on hours worked.
 Once awarded, students are responsible for acquiring a job and earning the funds.
 The Office of Student Success will reach out to students for placement in Success Scholars Work-Study positions in the weeks prior to the start of classes.

 Current On-Campus Job Opportunities